Foundations of Neurodiversity

 Build foundational insight into communication differences, sensory needs and participation patterns to help, so you can create environments where everyone can feel supported and valued.

-Foundations of Neurodiversity is an asynchronous, online course that learners complete at their own pace.
-The course includes a final exam to demonstrate knowledge proficiency.
+Foundations of Neurodiversity is an asynchronous, online course completed at the learner’s own pace.
+The course includes instructional content, real-world examples, and applied strategies, and concludes with a quiz to demonstrate knowledge proficiency.

 Who should take this course?

-This course is designed for individuals working in the human services field who regularly interact with and support neurodivergent individuals.
+This course is designed for professionals working in human services and related fields who regularly interact with and support neurodivergent individuals.
+It is appropriate for a broad professional audience, including both clinical and non-clinical roles.

 Prerequisites